corcorana/restingIAF/appendix.md

 Note that, for the output of $\text{arg max}$ to qualify as an estimate of PAF, it must return a single frequency bin $f$  with a corresponding power spectral density $\geq \varphi$, where $\varphi$ defines the minimum threshold value differentiating a substantive spectral peak from background noise.

-Klimesch and colleagues [@klimesch1990; @klimesch1993] suggest using the PSD-weighted mean alpha frequency (i.e. alpha centre of gravity; CoG) to estimate IAF.
-Mathematically, we can express the COG as
+Centre of gravity [CoG; @klimesch1990; @klimesch1993] is the PSD-weighted mean alpha frequency, which can be expressed as

 $$ \text{CoG} = \frac{\int_{f_1}^{f_2} \text{PSD}(f) \cdot f \; df}{\int_{f_1}^{f_2} \text{PSD}(f) \; df} , $$